Public Works News & Updates

 Latest updates from the Public Works Department regarding utility billing, street/sign maintenance, trash/recycling, and water/sewer repairs.

-Please visit our dedicated Winter Quarter Average page for more information.
+Please see our dedicated Winter Quarter Averaging page for more details.

 Taking Care of our Sewer Lines

 Now that many of us are spending more time at home, a friendly reminder to take care of our sewer & septic systems.
 Here’s a list of things we should not flush down the toilet: